-“Uranium mining will lead to an imbalance in the ecological system and will pollute Srisailam and Nagarjunasagar reservoirs.
+“Uranium mining will lead to imbalance in the ecological system, and will pollute Srisailam and Nagarjunasagar reservoirs.
 As the proposed area is adjacent to river Krishna, the mining will contaminate the primary source of drinking water,” he said.
 They resolved to fight unitedly cutting across party lines and affiliations.